Posted on 27 August 2015

 For more information, contact Kathy Michelson at 786-586-1145 or email@example.com.

 This Faculty and Staff Assistance Program (FSAP) seminar is offered monthly to explore the basic tenets of mindfulness, review the significance of mindful living, and guide participants through a mindfulness practice.
+Each month’s Mindful Living seminar is unique and places emphasis on a different theme and/or practice.
 Being mindful increases engagement with the present moment and allows for a clearer understanding of how thoughts and emotions impact our health and the quality of our lives.
 Attend to awaken your innate capacity for mindful living and nurture a practice to positively inspire every facet of your life.
-This seminar will be facilitated by an FSAP consultant.
+This seminar will be facilitated by a UM FSAP consultant.

 FSAP Health and Wellness seminars are offered as part of the University of Miami’s Well ’Canes Program.
-Visit http://ulearn.miami.edu to register.
+Register through ulearn.miami.edu.
 For help with ULearn registration, or to receive email announcements of upcoming seminars, please call the FSAP at 305-284-6604.

 Posted on 16 October 2014

 From right are Jennifer Cohen, executive director of benefits; Nerissa Morris, vice president for human resources; and Stephanie de Souza, development director for Miami Heart Walk, Greater Miami/Fort Lauderdale.

 CORAL GABLES, Fla.
 (October 9, 2014)—The American Heart Association has named the University of Miami a Fit-Friendly Worksite for the fourth year in a row.
 This designation honors the University for taking steps to enhance the health and well-being of its faculty and staff through workplace wellness programs and facilities.
 UM achieved gold-level recognition as a Fit-Friendly Worksite.